Probing Defects with Quantum Simulator Snapshots: Acknowledgements

 \section{Acknowledgements}

-We thank Ejaaz Merali and Shaeer Moeed for developing and providing us with the SSE code for the Ising and Rydberg Array models used to generate the data in this work; it can be found at \url{https://github.com/PIQuIL/QMC_LTFIM}.We also thank Timothy Hsieh and Yijian Zou for helpful discussions.
+We thank Ejaaz Merali and Shaeer Moeed for developing and providing us with the SSE code for the Ising and Rydberg Array models used to generate the data in this work; it can be found at \url{https://github.com/PIQuIL/QMC_LTFIM}.
+We also thank Timothy Hsieh, David Mross, Sara Murciano, Stephen Naus, Pablo Sala, Xiangkai Sun, and Yijian Zou for helpful discussions.
 C.X. and A.S. are supported by the Simons Foundation through the Simons Investigator program.
 R.G.M acknowledges support from NSERC and the Perimeter Institute.
 Research at Perimeter is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.
+The U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center partially supported the sample complexity analysis of this work.

 \FloatBarrier

 \onecolumngrid